 Environment Valued Environmental Receptors Rationale and Relationship to the Project Biological Protected areas and key biodiversity areas Protected areas.
-The following TTIs are within 10 km of buffer zones of protected areas: RTC Tuguegarao (10 km), RTC Tacloban (10 km), General Santos National School of Arts and Trades (5 km).
+The following TTIs are within 10 km of buffer zones of protected areas: RTC Baguio (1 km), RTC Tuguegarao (10 km), RTC Pili (10 km), RTC Cebu (10 km), RTC Tacloban (10 km), RTC Zamboanga Peninsula (5 km), General Santos National School of Arts and Trades (5 km).
 Key biodiversity areas .
-Buffer zones of key biodiversity areas (KBAs) that are within 10 km from TTIs include: RTC Tuguegarao (10 km) Flora and Fauna Trees will be cut in Regions II, VIII, and BARMM Fauna The Regional Manpower Development Center in BARMM, on the other hand, is covered by the IBA of Liguasan Marsh.
-Socio-economic Access to technical and vocational education The rehabilitation and construction of TTIs and RTICs will provide access to quality technical and vocational education in the selected regions.
+Buffer zones of key biodiversity areas (KBAs) that are within 10 km from TTIs include: RTC Tuguegarao (10 km), PTC Oriental Mindoro - San Teodoro (5 km), RTC Pili (10 km), RTC Zamboanga Peninsula (5 km), and Regional Manpower Development Center (1 km).
+Flora Trees will be cut in Regions III, IV-A, IV-B, VI, IX, XI, XII, CAR and CARAGA.
+Fauna The Regional Training Center in Guiguinto, Bulacan in Region III is part of Manila Bay Important Birds and Biodiversity Areas (IBA).
+The Regional Manpower Development Center in BARMM, on the other hand, is covered by the IBA of Liguasan Marsh.
+The Regional Training Center in Pili, Camarines Sur is adjacent to Naga Airport, where bird strikes occur (https://newsinfo.inquirer.net/428807/bird-strike-grounds-cebu-pacific-plane-for-hours-in-naga).
+Socio-economic Access to technical and vocational education The rehabilitation and construction of TTIs and RTICs will provide access to quality technical and vocational education in the 17 regions.
 Infrastructure and access All of the identified TTIs are connected with existing national, provincial, or local roads and can be accessed through public transportation.
-Existing TTI buildings will be demolished in Region II.
-Water supply All selected TTIs have dependable water supply.
-Sources include communitywater supply and/or deep well.
+Existing TTI buildings will be demolished in NCR, CAR, Region I, Region II, and Region III.
+Water supply All 17 TTIs have dependable water supply.
+Sources include community water supply and/or deep well.
 Some TTIs have overhead tank for water storage.
 Vehicle traffic The proposed construction of innovation centers and other facilities will entail the transportation of construction materials which may obstruct the flow of traffic where the construction vehicles will pass through.
 Acoustic environment Construction of innovation centers and other facilities will generate noise that may impact both workers, students and faculty of TTIs, and surrounding community.
 Community and occupational health and safety During construction of innovation centers and other facilities, there are risks on the health and safety of workers and the community, which may lead to injury and/or death.
 TTI buildings to be rehabilitated may potentially contain asbestos or asbestos-containing materials that could put workers at risk.